Hell: West Africa

 Serer religion rejects the general notion of heaven and hell.
 In Serer religion, acceptance by the ancestors who have long departed is as close to any heaven as one can get.
 Rejection and becoming a wandering soul is a sort of hell for one passing over.
 The souls of the dead must make their way to Jaaniw (the sacred dwelling place of the soul).
 Only those who have lived their lives on earth in accordance with Serer doctrines will be able to make this necessary journey and thus be accepted by the ancestors.
 Those who cannot make the journey become lost and wandering souls, but they do not burn in "hell fire".

-In Yoruba mythology, wicked people (guilty of e.g. theft, witchcraft, murder, or cruelty) are confined to Orun Apaadi (heaven of potsherds), while the good people continue to live in the ancestral realm, Orun Baba Eni (heaven of our fathers).
+In Yoruba religion, irredeemably wicked people (guilty of e.g. theft, witchcraft, murder, or cruelty) are confined to Ọrun Apaadi (heaven of clay potsherds), while the good and charitable people continue to live in the ancestral realm, Orun Baba Eni (heaven of the fathers of humanity).